According to the

-With online data come the threat of cybersecurity.
+With any online data, the threat of cybersecurity is always present.
 A breach in a network equates to a very serious information security risk, and can cause further unwanted destruction to a business’s network.

-The average loss from a cyber attack totals over $500,000 on average.
-This loss can be the beginning of the end, especially for start-ups, causing them to fall into the statistic closed doors and discontinued operations.
+The loss from a cyber attack totals over $500,000 on average.
+This can be the beginning of the end for some businesses, especially for start-ups, causing them to seize continued operations.

-Data also has natural disaster threats and technical threats.
-A thorough disaster recovery plan will have a business back up and running no matter the threatening force.
+Data also has natural disaster threats and technical threats that a disaster recovery plan will address.

 5. Reputation Damage

 Unhappy customers will spread the word fast about their problems.
 With social media, the word about a bad experience can spread in seconds.
 Damaged reputation can not only impact the ability to gain new customers, but it can also negatively impact how existing customers feel.

 Investing in a disaster recovery plan will reduce the risk of a bad brand reputation.